Tropical Storm Dorian heads toward Windward islands

 "I want everyone to feel calm," she said.
 "Agency directors have prepared for the last two years.
 The experience of Maria has been a great lesson for everyone."

 Also on Monday, a new tropical depression formed between the U.S. eastern coast and Bermuda.
-It was located about 320 miles (515 kilometers) southeast of Cape Hatteras in North Carolina and was moving east at 3 mph (6 kph) with maximum sustained winds of 35 mph (55 kph).
-It was expected to become a tropical storm by Tuesday night.
+It was located about 365 miles (590 kilometers) southeast of Cape Hatteras in North Carolina and was moving east at 2 mph (4 kph) with maximum sustained winds of 35 mph (55 kph).
+It was expected to become a tropical storm by Tuesday night and continue blowing off the U.S. East Coast this week on a path to Canada's North Atlantic provinces.

 Comments